Ada-Developers-Academy/core-unit-3/handling-forms/problem-set-forms-and-apis.md

 ## Implement

+### !callout-info

+## Use the First Result of the Search/Forward Geocoding API

+For this assignment, find the latitude and longitude using [the LocationIQ Search/Forward Geocoding API](https://locationiq.com/docs).
+Always use the first result of the response, if there is a successful response.

+### !end-callout

 ### Wave 1: Implement the Goal User Story

 Build and implement the described interface and functionality.
 We will need to make use of `axios` to make API calls.
 Note that the API call is to be performed in response to a user action, not on page load.